singhsupriya2819/anonos/DeployDoc.md

     c.
 From the Region drop-down list, select an AWS Region in which the EC2 instance running Data Embassy will reside.

-       For more information on AWS Regions, see AWS Documentation.

 11. Click **Continue to launch** button.